is-leeroy-jenkins/Pogi/README.md

 ```

-Open `ipynb/schedule-x.ipynb` and run cells top-to-bottom.
+- Open `ipynb/schedule-x.ipynb` and run cells top-to-bottom.

-Below is a **clean, end-user–oriented README section**, written in **plain GitHub-compatible Markdown**, that explains **how to clone, set up, and run the Pogi Streamlit application**.

-The tone and structure assume a technically competent analyst or developer, but not necessarily a Python specialist.
-The steps are explicit, reproducible, and align with long-standing Python/Streamlit conventions.

----

-## 🚀 Running Pogi with Streamlit
+##  🎯 Quickstart (Streamlit)

-This section explains how to clone the repository, set up the Python environment, and launch the **Pogi** Streamlit application locally.
+- This section explains how to clone the repository, set up the Python environment, and launch the **Pogi** Streamlit application locally.

----

-### 📥 Clone the Repository
+## 📥 Clone the Repository

 First, clone the Pogi repository from GitHub and navigate into the project directory: